24 Chic Brands Like Sézane to Elevate Your Wardrobe

 Their knits are beautiful and cozy, and I love that they put sustainability at the heart of what they do.
 Every item has detailed notes on its environmental impact, which is such great info to have about the pieces you’re buying!

 I recently added one of their classic striped shirts to my wardrobe, and it has quickly become a staple.
-This one is also gorgeous.
-I am also obsessed with these cognac sandals with gold buckles, these will be my immediate next purchase.
+This Lenor Shirt is also gorgeous.
+I am also obsessed with these cognac sandals with gold buckles, and just purchased them last summer!
+They are one of my favorite shoes to wear in Europe.

 Founded by French It-girl Jeanne Damas, Rouje is one of those brands that perfectly captures the modern-day Parisian vibe.